 We are a late-stage biopharmaceutical company focused on the development of novel, first-in-class pharmaceuticals to address the needs of patients with renal and vascular disease.
 Our product candidate, vonapanitase (formerly PRT-201), is a recombinant human elastase that we are developing to reduce vascular access failure in patients with chronic kidney disease undergoing or preparing for hemodialysis, a lifesaving treatment that cannot be conducted without a functioning vascular access.
 We believe the data from our completed Phase 2 trial of vonapanitase in patients undergoing creation of an arteriovenous fistula, or AVF, support that a one-time, local application of vonapanitase during AVF surgical placement reduces AVF failure, thereby improving patient outcomes and reducing the burden on patients and the healthcare system.
 We are not aware of any approved preventative treatments to reduce the failure rate of AVFs.
-We initiated the first of two Phase 3 trials for vonapanitase in radiocephalic AVFs, our initial indication, in the third quarter of 2014 and expect to initiate the second Phase 3 trial in the second quarter of 2015.
+We enrolled the first patient in the first of two Phase 3 trials for vonapanitase in radiocephalic AVFs, our initial indication, in the third quarter of 2014 and we enrolled the first patient in our second Phase 3 trial in August 2015.